UWRobotLearning/unitree_legged_control/README.md

 # Possible Solutions
 - If we can upgrade the A1_sports version from 1.16 to 1.20 or above, then it resolves everything.

+# Problems resolved :
+- A1_sport version less than 1.20.
+- 3.2 sdk incompatible for sending and receiving high level commands and low level commands respectively.

 # SDKs

 | SDK           | Low mode      | High mode     |